-- a.
-Helicopter operators arriving or departing ONT shall utilize the flight routes designated by the FAA for Visual Flight Rules (VFR) and Special Visual Flight Rules (SVFR) operations. - b.
+- Helicopter operators arriving or departing ONT shall utilize the flight routes designated by the FAA for Visual Flight Rules (VFR) and Special Visual Flight Rules (SVFR) operations. - b.
 When possible, helicopter operators shall use noise abatement approach and departure flight techniques. - c.
 ONT does not have a marked heliport or helipad.
-Additionally, taxilane F south of Twy S is not visible to ONT ATCT controllers, as such, is a non- movement area.
-Helicopters landing or departing on taxilane F south of Twy S do so at their own risk.
+Additionally, taxiway S-2 is not visible to ONT ATCT controllers, as such, is a nonmovement area.
+Helicopters landing or departing on taxiway S-2 do so at their own risk.